 About 1 in 20 people with a TIA have severe narrowing of the carotid artery (carotid stenosis) due to a large build-up of atheroma.
 It might be suspected by listening with a stethoscope to the blood flow in your neck.
 Blood flow through a narrowed artery is turbulent, and this causes a noise called a bruit (carotid bruit).
 There is a good chance that you have significant narrowing of the carotid arteries if you have a carotid bruit.
-A type of ultrasound scan of the neck (called a duplex ultrasound scan) can diagnose this narrowing accurately (although sometimes other types of scans are done for the same reason).
+A type of ultrasound scan of the neck (called a duplex ultrasound scan) can diagnose this narrowing accurately.
+There are also other types of scans which can be done for the same reason.

 National Institute for Health and Care Excellence (NICE) guidelines recommend that if you have a TIA, you should have a scan of the carotid arteries within a week of the event, and be operated on within another week.
 Although the best medical evidence suggests that urgent surgery prevents strokes, in reality this short timeframe for surgery is not always achieved.

 The main surgical procedure is called carotid endarterectomy (another procedure called carotid artery angioplasty and stenting is sometimes used for blocked carotid arteries).